 Because the facility was not operational, accessible and staffed during its listed hours of operation, I sustain CMS’s revocation of Petitioner’s supplier number.

 Carolyn Cozad Hughes Administrative Law Judge

-- 2. Medicare contractors stamp paper applications with a “Julian date stamp,” which counts the days of the years consecutively.
+- back to note 1 2.
+Medicare contractors stamp paper applications with a “Julian date stamp,” which counts the days of the years consecutively.
 Here, the two first digits stamped on the application indicate the year – 2016.
 The next three digits indicate the date – the 84th day of 2016 or March 24, 2016.